Robert-W/React-Tips/README.md

 # React Tips

-This is an example app to demonstrate and explain some concepts, tips, preferred styles, and lessons learned while using React.
-This particular app could have been written in markdown but I wanted to provide samples as well as snippets and explanations.
-All of the concepts discussed have samples in the src or links to samples.
+This example app attempts to demonstrate and explain concepts, tips, preferred styles, and lessons learned while I've been using React.
+While this could have been written in markdown, I wanted to provide samples as well as snippets and explanations.
+All of the concepts discussed have samples in the source code or links to external examples.

 ### Still under development - Items to complete
 1. Pure Components Example/Tips